 The Partner Configuration page lets you configure the following things per partner and site:

 - Which postbacks to send to the partner

-- This is also where you enter your login credentials to the partner's platform, if Singular needs them in order to connect to the partner.
+- This is also where you enter your login credentials to the partner's platform, if Singular needs them to connect to the partner.
 This varies from partner to partner.

-For more details, see Configuring Partner Settings below.
+For more details, see Configuring Settings and Postbacks below.

 A site (or an app site) is a version of your app developed for a specific platform.
 You configure partner settings for each app site separately.

-This will download a CSV file with information about each postback that has been configured:
+This downloads a CSV file with information about each postback that has been configured.